Our People

 Angela Ndambuki is IFPI’s Regional Director for Sub-Saharan Africa.
 She works across the region’s 46 markets to promote the value of recorded music, campaign for record producer rights and champion the local recording industry.

-Angela has over ten years’ experience in collective management and prior to joining IFPI, she served as CEO of PRISK (Performers’ Rights Society of Kenya) and latterly as CEO of KNCCI (Kenya National Chamber of Commerce and Industry).
-She continues to act as Vice-Chairperson of KAMP (Kenya Association of Music Producers).
+Angela has over 15 years’ experience in collective management and prior to joining IFPI, she served as CEO of PRISK (Performers’ Rights Society of Kenya) and latterly as CEO of KNCCI (Kenya National Chamber of Commerce and Industry).
+She acts as Chairperson for KAMP (Kenya Association of Music Producers).

 John Nolan